Advanced Life SupportGuidelines for

 Low level of oxygen in the tissues (cellular level).

 A reflexive prolonged contraction of the laryngeal muscles, and closing of the

 vocal chords, characterised by noisy inspiration.
 If the vocal chords are completely

 closed, there will not be any airway noise.

-Suxamethonium and volatile agents, such as Halothane.
+Suxamethonium and volatile agents (N2 has no effect).
 Also triggered by

 Lignocaine, Atropine, Diazepam, Pancuronium, Phenothiazines, and stress.